dfuse-io/client-js/MIGRATION.md

 The [dfuse/client-react-example](https://github.com/dfuse-io/client-react-example)
 was converted from the old library to the new one.
 Check [this commit](https://github.com/dfuse-io/client-react-example/commit/46d8df75a3ab03b28f016e429762b75a3249e62f) to see the changes that was required to pass from `@dfuse/eosws-js` to `@dfuse/client-js`.

+## From `@dfuse/client@0.2.0` to `@dfuse/client@0.2.1`

+Might break compilations on some projects but occurs in bugfix version bump considered bug against `nodeos` and dfuse API real typings.

+You will now get compilations errors around some models, mainly around optional fields that were flagged as required before and handling of number serialization JSON (`number > uint32` get serialized as a `string` instead of a `number` by `nodeos`).

+Simply update by fixing the compilations errors, re-working your logic to handle those corner cases that were ignored before.